 Before you can configure JMS-related services to automatically migrate to another server in the cluster, you must configure the managed servers in the cluster for migration, including assigning managed servers to a machine and configuring Node Manager.
-See Configure JMS-related services migration.
+See Configure JMS-related services migration using migratable targets.

 A migratable target is a special target that serves as a grouping of services, such as such as JMS servers, SAF agents, path service, or custom stores, and which is active on only server member in a cluster.
 High availability is achieved by migrating a migratable target from one server member to another when a problem occurs on the original server, either manually or automatically, based on server health monitoring capabilities.
 For automatic migration, you need to select the appropriate automatic migration policy.
 You can also optionally provide pre/post-migration scripts to move a persistent store's data across migrated servers.
 There are also options to have a migratable target with a failed service deactivated and reactivated in place, instead of being migrated.

 To configure the migratable target servers for JMS-related service migration: